ceph/ceph/doc/cephadm/operations.rst

   # ceph log last cephadm

-These events are also logged to the ``ceph.cephadm.log`` file on monitor hosts and/or to the monitor-daemon stderr.
+These events are also logged to the ``ceph.cephadm.log`` file on monitor hosts and to the monitor daemons' stderr.

 Ceph daemon logs